Japanese grammar: Nouns

-Lacking number, Japanese does not differentiate between count and mass nouns.
+Lacking grammatical number, Japanese does not differentiate between count and mass nouns.
 A small number of nouns have collectives formed by reduplication (possibly accompanied by voicing and related processes (rendaku)); for example: 'person' (人, hito) and 'people' (人々, hitobito).
 Reduplication is not productive.
 Words in Japanese referring to more than one of something are collectives, not plurals.
 Hitobito, for example, means "a lot of people" or "people in general"; it is never used to mean "two people".
 A phrase like edo no hitobito would be taken to mean "the people of Edo", or "the population of Edo", not "two people from Edo" or even "a few people from Edo".
 Similarly, yamayama means "many mountains".

 A limited number of nouns have collective forms that refer to groups of people.
 Examples include 'we' (私たち, watashi-tachi); 'you' [plural] (あなたたち, anata-tachi); 'we' (less formal, more masculine) (僕ら, bokura).
 One uncommon personal noun, 'I', or in some cases, 'you' (我, ware), has a much more common reduplicative collective form: 'we' (我々, wareware).